COVID-19 Antibody Testing Kit

 Rapid Point of Care Test provides COVID-19 antibody screening results in 15 minutes.

 APAC Security Australia markets an IgM/IgG immunoassay screening device that measures the IgG and IgM response to SARS-CoV-2.
-The main benefit of this Device is for post disease screening, so finding out whether a person:
+The main benefit of this Device is to find out whether a person:

 - Has been infected by SARS-CoV-2.